knpuniversity/symfony2-series/knpu/episode4/more-form-customizations.rst

     {# ... #}

     {{ form_row(form.username, {
-        'attr': { 'class': 'the-username-field' }
+        'attr': { 'class': 'a-clever-class' }
     }) }}

 Refresh and inspect the field to see the class.
 In addition to the trick I showed you earlier, Symfony has a reference page called `Twig Template Form Function and Variable Reference`_ that lists *most* of these variables.
-So you can customize almost anything when rendering a field.
+Really you can customize almost anything when rendering a field.

 Adding a Help Feature